trg5pdx/job-filter/README.md

   - [ ] Add controls for blocking out specific industries form a search
   - [ ] Save the blocked companies into the users browser, and allow for them to manage the block list and remove companies/industries as needed
+- [ ] Clean up code style and making naming scheme for functions, classes, vars, etc. consistent (I've been using camel case and underscores interchangably, oops)
 - Long term:
   - [ ] Maybe build a backend and database and have the backend make the requests, and save the results in the database to prevent job listings